-26. Data Protection
+25. Data Protection

-The school processes any personal data collected during the recruitment and selection process in accordance with its data protection policy.
-Any data collected is held securely and accessed by, and disclosed to, individuals only for the purposes of operating recruitment and selection.
-Inappropriate access or disclosure of personal data constitutes a data breach and will be reported in accordance with the school's data protection policy immediately.
-It may also constitute a disciplinary offence, which will be dealt with under the school's disciplinary procedure.
-Records will not be kept for longer than necessary in compliance with data protection law.
+Personal data collected and processed for the purpose of this policy and procedure will be handled in accordance with the data protection policy and applicable statutory obligations.
+Any personal data collected is held securely and accessed by, and disclosed to, individuals only for the purposes of employee management or to comply with statutory reporting obligations.
+Inappropriate access to, or disclosure of, employee data constitutes a data breach and should be reported without delay, in accordance with the data protection policy.
+It may also constitute a disciplinary offence in which case it would be dealt with under the disciplinary policy and procedure.